hirako2000/test-yoffee-ts/README.md

 This uses parcel.

+It simply displays a name and age held as a Yoffee state variable passed to `html` yoffee elements.
+With a button triggering an update of the age state property.

 Other than making sure the yoffee dependency has the type declaration, everything should nicely work out of the box.

 ### Dev